-- The shift indicator light deactivation point can be set between 7000 r/min and 13500 r/min.
+The shift indicator light can be set between 7000 r/min and 13500 r/min.
 From 7000 r/min to 12000 r/min, the indicator light can be set in increments of 500 r/min.
-From 12000 r/min to 13500 r/min, the indicator light can be set in increments of 200 r/min. - Be sure to set the deactivation point to a higher engine speed than for the activation point, otherwise the shift indicator light will not come on. - 1.
-Push the "RESET" button to select the desired engine speed for deactivating the indicator light. - Push the "SELECT" button to confirm the selected engine speed.
-The control mode changes to the brightness setting mode.
+From 12000 r/min to 13500 r/min, the indicator light can be set in increments of 200 r/min.

+Be sure to set the off r/min to a higher engine speed than the on r/min setting, otherwise the shift indicator light will not come on.

+- Push the "RESET" button to select the desired engine speed for deactivating the shift indicator light. - 2.
+Push the "SELECT" button to confirm the selected engine speed.
+The control mode changes to the shift indicator light brightness setting function.
-To adjust the brightness

-1. Push the "RESET" button to select the desired shift indicator light brightness level.
+To adjust the shift indicator light brightness

-Push the "SELECT" button to confirm the selected brightness level.
-The display exits the shift indicator light control mode and returns to the standard multi-function display mode.
+- Push the "RESET" button to select the desired shift indicator light brightness level. - 2.
+Push the "SELECT" button to confirm the selected brightness level and exit the control mode.